HEALTHY HOME

 2. Mushroom compost is to tomatoes what fish oil is to baby’s brains.
 It makes them both grow strong and mighty.

-Now, many of my IG followers have been incredibly knowledgeable when I put out an SOS and for all of you, I am grateful.
+Now, many of my IG followers and Clubhouse members have been incredibly knowledgeable when I put out an SOS and for all of you, I am grateful.
 Over the last couple of years (usually in springtime when I go into panic mode about growing food) I have found some amazing people to follow on Instagram that offer up so much insight, wisdom and experience and I thought I’d share some of my favourites.

 Hot tip for following Instagram gardeners: Don’t just look at the recent posts.
 Go deep into the feeds of these men and women.
 The practical gardening lessons, the life lessons, the way harvests are used – there is so much here.
 Basically, if you spend enough time reading these sparks of inspiration, you will become lost in their wisdom and come out wanting to homestead and live off your land until the end of your days.
 See you there!